 Wondering how you know?

 Living in the UK you will most likely need to work on increasing your levels of the sunshine vitamin.
 You can confidently take DLux3000 daily to help boost your levels, however you may want to use our simple home testing service to find out exactly what you need.
-Find out more about this here and don’t hesitate to get in touch if you have any questions regarding vitamin D.
+Find out more about Vitamin D testing kits and don’t hesitate to get in touch if you have any questions regarding vitamin D.